-Sentencing Today of Marine Drill Instructor Convicted Of Abusing Recruits
+Marine Drill Instructor Convicted Of Abusing Recruits To Be Sentenced Today

 A Marine Corps drill instructor who was charged with harassing and assaulting dozens of young recruits — directing particular rage at Muslim enlistees — has been convicted by an eight-member military jury.
 He faces years of confinement and a dishonorable discharge.